Montana-Media-Arts/webDesignFall2024/_docs/topic-06/07-select-types/04-page.md

 Unlike the other form elements, the `select` element has its own name and uses opening and closing tags: `<select>...</select>`.

-Dropdown lists are very similar to radio buttons, however these are more appropriate when a large amount of selections is possible (i.e. "select a state").
+Dropdown lists are very similar to radio buttons; however, they are more appropriate when a large number of selections is possible (e.g., "select a state").